Tombstone, Arizona

 Tombstone in 1885 - As Described By Shorty Harris

-Shorty Harris, discoverer of the famous Bullfrog district in Nevada, and ubiquitous Death Valley prospector, spent time in Tombstone in 1885.
-In a 1931 interview, just a few years before his death, Harris described Tombstone as he saw it.
-The following text is from that interview.
+Shorty Harris, discoverer of Nevada’s famous Bullfrog district and a legendary prospector of Death Valley, spent time in Tombstone in 1885.
+In a 1931 interview conducted just a few years before his death, Harris recalled the town as he remembered it during its waning boom years.
+The following account is drawn from that interview.

 Tombstone Arizona 1883